agile-ts/documentation/docs/quick_start/React.md

 ```ts
 const MY_FIRST_STATE = App.createState("Hello World");
 ```
-2️⃣ Now we can create our first State using the previously instantiated AgileTs Instance.
+2️⃣ Now, we can create our first State using the previously instantiated AgileTs Instance.
 In our example, we have assigned the initial Value `'Hello World'` to the State.

 ```ts